4lp1ne/TeleLog/README.md

-## Keylogger Obfuscation and Compilation Tool
+## Keylogger generator Auto-Obfuscation and Auto-Compilation Tool

 This repository contains a Python-based tool that generates an obfuscated keylogger script and compiles it into an executable file.
 The tool is designed to work in two steps: